THE SITUATION-

 CARDIOVASCULAR DIAGNOSTICS-

-There's no particular ECG abnormality found in all patients with significant PE.
+12-lead ECG-There's no particular ECG abnormality found in all patients with significant PE.
 Obtaining a 12-lead ECG early can support a diagnosis of PE by ruling out acute myocardial infarction.

 Echocardiogram-